-Figure II-41: Sanctuary stained-glass window behind altar The south wall of the sanctuary is divided into two levels with a paneled band with heavy cap creating a belt-course across the south wall (Figure II-42).
+Figure II-41: Sanctuary stained-glass window behind altar

+The south wall of the sanctuary is divided into two levels with a paneled band with heavy cap creating a belt-course across the south wall (Figure II-42).
 The wall above the panel is plaster on either side of a central arched opening.
 When the vestibule was added to the south side of the building in 1867, the wall at this end of the sanctuary was rebuilt.
 At this time, the paneled belt-course formed the rail in front of an open choir loft.
-The south wall of the sanctuary above the choir loft rail was filled in at a later date.
+At a later date the choir loft was modified and fully enclosed with an arched opening and moveable partitions providing the connection into the Sanctuary.